shivesh01/HEATMAP/README.md

 - create a file  by clicking **+ New repl** and choose programming language **python** and named it as you want and click **create repl**

-- Download the datasets from a simple click and Drag and drop to the folder in which you are working on repl.
+- Download the datasets from a simple click and Drag and drop them to the folder in which you are working on repl.
  ---         ---
 __Datasets__ [flights](https://cloud-5jao3dtbu.vercel.app/0flights.csv "click to download") and [tips](https://cloud-1oaqj43if.vercel.app/0tips.csv "click to download")
  ---         ---

-- Rename these file as flights and tips in repl folder in which you are working
+- Rename these file as flights and tips in the repl folder in which you are working
 ![drag and drop](https://cloud-lip1d7sks.vercel.app/0download___drop.png)![rename](https://cloud-qh6au738f.vercel.app/1screenshot_2020-12-23_at_11.57.02_1.png)

 - you are ready to code!

-# You have done a fantastic work by completing step zero!👏
+# You have done fantastic work by completing step zero!👏

 **Advantage of working on repl**

 *when we program in repl it automatically imports the libraries and dependencies with the simple command.
 So, You just need a repl account or any python idle to get started.*

-# Know more about the libraries you will going to use:
+# Know more about the libraries you will be going to use:

 ## Pandas🐼
 Pandas is a popular Python-based toolkit.
 It presents a diverse range of utilities like converting an entire data table into a NumPy matrix array and much more.
 This makes pandas a trusted ally in data science and machine learning.

 ## Numpy🔢
 NumPy is a library used for working with arrays.
-Basically, it is used to perform a large set of mathematical operations on an array.
+It is used to perform a large set of mathematical operations on an array.
 An array is a data structure consisting of a collection of elements, each identified by at least one array index or key.

 ## Scipy👨🏻‍🔬
 SciPy is an open-source Python library that is used to solve scientific and mathematical problems.
 It is built on the NumPy extension and allows the user to manipulate and visualize data with a wide range of high-level commands.